blueblau1979/AWS-S3-CORS/README.md

 Although these limitations are necessary, there are times when they are inconvenient and reasonable use is compromised.
 One of the ways to circumvent these three limitations is described below.：**CORS**

-1.  login to AWS console [AWS console](https://console.aws.amazon.com/console/home?region=us-east-1)
+1.  login to AWS console [AWS console](https://console.aws.amazon.com/console/home?region=us-east-1)
 2. At the top of the console, click **Services** -> **S3**

 3.  click **Create bucket**